The Dentist: Plot

-Later that night, Brooke meets Alan at a new opera-themed room at his practice.
+Later that night, Brooke meets Alan in a new opera-themed room at his practice.
 After sedating her under the premise of cleaning her teeth, he pulls out her teeth and cuts off her tongue.
 Detective Gibbs and his partner Detective Sunshine arrive at Alan's house the next morning to ask him questions.
 After the policemen leave, Matt discovers Brooke, who is still alive but sedated.
 Alan stabs Matt to death.

 Sarah and Paula are waiting for Alan at his practice.
 Alan sees Paula first, much to Sarah's disappointment.
 When Paula's conversation turns to how good a job Matt does for her, Alan overly-aggressively drills into her tooth, destroying it.
 His assistant, Jessica, questions what he is doing, and he snaps out of it.
-Alan asks Jessica to finish for him, but after he discovers she has sent Paula home, he fires Jessica.
+Alan asks Jessica to finish, but after he discovers she has sent Paula home, he fires Jessica.
 When she pulls out April's pantyhose and threatens to expose him, Alan kills her.

-At the police station, Detective Sunshine discovers that the bullet pulled from Paula's dog's only matches one gun in the area: Alan's.
+At the police station, Detective Sunshine discovers that the bullet pulled from Paula's dog only matches one gun in the area: Alan's.
 IRS agent Marvin Goldblum, using Alan's tax problems as leverage, extorts a free dental exam and a payout.
 Instead, Alan tortures him.
 Detective Sunshine and Detective Gibbs drive to the Feinstone house to question him further.
 Near the pool, they discover Matt's body.
 They quickly break into the house and find the mutilated Brooke, tied to the bed but still alive.
-Later, Alan's other dental assistant, Karen, finds Marvin still in the dental chair.
-Alan attacks her, then kills her by injecting a needle full of air into her jugular vein.
+Later, Alan's other assistant, Karen, finds Marvin still in the dental chair.
+Alan attacks her and then kills her by injecting a needle full of air into her jugular vein.